 Getting Started with ENFit®

 Making the transition to ENFit® can seem daunting.
 At Kentec Medical, we’re ready to help nurse managers and procurement managers make the transition to ENFit® connectors as smoothly as possible.
 Our unparalleled commitment to customer service means we are here to answer any additional questions you may have, and provide the guidance you need to start delivering a better healthcare experience.
-Contact us today to find out how Kentec Medical can help you adopt ENFit® or purchase more safety oral enteral products for your hospital.
+Contact us today to find out how Kentec Medical can help you adopt ENFit®.